 HRIS can also be able to provide statistics, in depth analysis and insightful dashboards.
 Some HRIS also give human resource managers access to HR analytics reports and indicators, which allows them to have a clear overview of everything related to the company (absenteeism rate, staff demographics, seniority, presenteeism, etc.).

 An HRIS can offer a few or many capabilities, depending on the clients it serves.
 Large organisations may need an HRIS that integrates payroll, performance feedback and development, recruiting/applicant tracking system and self-service.
 Smaller businesses with fifty or fewer employees can automate administrative HR tasks with self-service, time-off management, time and attendance tracking system, and onboarding.
 The goal of implementing an HRIS is to streamline the HR function while complying with federal and company regulations and keeping employees happy.

 "HRIS is a fantastic tool to reduce administrative burdens on HR teams so they can focus their time on more complex, human-centric tasks.
 The improvements in efficiency align with the top reason companies implement HRIS, according to recent research.
 Another advantage of HR software is that processes are refined and standardized saving more time and providing specialized support for key HR tasks."
 Megan Meade, HRMS World.

 Some human resource information systems include an employee database, payroll function, benefits administration, recruitment, as well as leave and attendance management.
 Let’s briefly take a look at each:

-- A digital employee database stores employee records, including personal details such as emergency contact information, performance reviews and compensation data, which can be accessed 24/7 on desktops and mobile devices.
+- A people system stores employee records, including personal details such as emergency contact information, performance reviews and compensation data, which can be accessed 24/7 on desktops and mobile devices.

 - The payroll function allows HR managers to easily roll out wages to employees and download employee timesheets.
 As tax and wage are calculated by the software, the risk of errors is substantially reduced and tax compliance is maintained more easily and reliably.